 CPTs and custom taxonomies can use the same controllers as your default post types and taxonomies.
 However, it is possible to use your own controllers and namespace instead.
 Before changing any of these settings, it’s important to note that using the default controllers increases the chances of third-party compatibility.
 You’ll need to make sure to enable your CPT in the REST API if you want to use the Block Editor to edit content for your CPT.

-Once you’ve configured all the settings for your custom post type, click Update Code and GenerateWP will format the code so you can simply copy and paste it directly into your plugin.
+Once you’ve configured all the settings for your custom post type, click Update Code and GenerateWP will format the code so you can simply copy and paste it directly into your theme or plugin.
 You can also click Save Snippet and give your new CPT code a title and description.
 Premium users can also mark the snippet “Private.”

 While GenerateWP offers a paid service for creating meta boxes meant for enabling custom fields for your CPT, we have another way.